Chris Hipkins to be New Zealand's next prime minister | Politics

 Hipkins rose to public prominence during the coronavirus pandemic, when he took on a kind of crisis management role.
 But he and other liberals have long been in the shadow of Ardern, who became a global icon of the left and exemplified a new style of leadership.

+But she faced mounting political pressures at home and a level of vitriol from some that previous New Zealand leaders hadn't faced.
+Online, she was subject to physical threats and misogynistic rants.

+''Our society could now usefully reflect on whether it wants to continue to tolerate the excessive polarisation which is making politics an increasingly unattractive calling,'' wrote former prime minister Helen Clark.

-Fighting back tears, Ardern told reporters on Thursday that she was leaving the role no later than February 7.
+Fighting back tears, Ardern told reporters on Thursday that she was leaving the position no later than February 7.

 ''I know what this job takes, and I know that I no longer have enough in the tank to do it justice.
 It is that simple,'' she said.